 Interest rate risk is measured using duration and contained through duration limits.
 In addition, the Trustee manages interest rate risk through diversification and careful selection of securities and other financial instruments within specified limits as indicated in the Fund's Plan Rules.
+The exposure of the Fund to a single entity and its related parties shall not exceed 15% of the NAV except non-risk assets as defined by the BSP.

-The sensitivity to a reasonable possible change in market interest rates of the Fund's net income is approximated via modified duration approach.
+The sensitivity to a reasonable possible change in market interest rates of the Fund's net income (loss) is approximated via modified duration approach.

-The following table demonstrates the sensitivity to reasonable possible shift of $\pm 100$ bps in interest rates for the years ended December 31 with all other variables held constant:
+The following table demonstrates the sensitivity to a reasonable possible shift of ± 100 bps in interest rates for the years ended December 31 with all other variables held constant: